Is Bolet in his prime so different than in his late recordings for DECCA

 The story how this recording of the Tannhäuser Overture came to exist is already well-known thanks to Mr Samuels' liner notes.
 Apparently, the whole thing happened on July 16, 1973, in one take and almost by accident, when Bolet decided to ''play a run-through'' of the piece before leaving the studio.
 He played the whole overture – more than 16 minutes long! – and only the standard procedure of two recording machines operating at the same time saved the recording for future generations; the technicians were totally unprepared for what they witnessed and later had to do some overlapping of tapes in order to get the complete performance, even though it was played in one take and without any pauses.
 Incredible story all right, but I'll take Mr Samuels' word for it.

-As for the sound on this disc, it is fine for its time though in no way exceptional.
+As for the sound, it is fine for its time though in no way exceptional.
 There is a slight tape hiss and sometimes (most notably in Tannhäuser, alas) the bass is lacking in depth, but on the whole the sound is pleasantly natural and devoid of the jarring high notes that many of Bolet's DECCA recordings (as well as his Carnegie Hall recital, for that matter) suffer from.
-At any rate, nobody but a pathological audiophile would complain about the sound quality of this disc.
+At any rate, nobody but a pathological audiophile would complain about the sound quality here.
 And nobody but a person completely indifferent to piano playing would pay any attention to it.

 In conclusion, this is certainly Jorge Bolet at his best, even if that best is not so far removed from his late recordings for DECCA as some superficial folk would lead us believe.
 For Bolet fans the disc is well-nigh priceless, partly because of the rare opportunity to compare his recordings of the same pieces made in different years but above all because of the stunning renditions of Rhapsodie Espagnole and Tannhäuser Overture.
 Both of these works, the latter especially, are only too easy to be made a musical mess of by a pianist whose fingers are faster than his brain.
 Not Jorge Bolet.
 Not a single bar does he play without the big picture in mind.
-Those who are new to Bolet could hardly find a better introduction to his artistry than this disc – to say nothing of its amazingly low price.
-The chances are that if you don't like him here, you wouldn't in his DECCA or Ensayo recordings either, even though the latter were made just a few years earlier and the former a decade or so later than the RCA ones.
+Those who are new to Bolet could hardly find a better introduction to his artistry than this album.
+The chances are that if you don't like him here, you wouldn't in his DECCA or Ensayo recordings either, even though the latter were made just a few years earlier and the former a decade or so later.